8enmann/angular-endpoints/README.md

 TODO:
 Make auth lazier by storing the auth token and then refreshing in the background.
 Consider using routes to make a separate auth page.
-Upgrade to Angular 1.2
-Upgrade to Bootstrap 3